Skip to main content

 • What ‘no recourse to public funds’ means and who this applies to

-• Other support and signposting options for a person with no recourse to public funds who is at risk of homelessness
+• How to assist a person with no recourse to public funds who is at risk of homelessness